 Can I use Gravity Forms Add-Ons to send emails? ↑ Back to top

-Gravity Forms will send notifications you have configured once the order is completed.
-This is a recent change as of version 3.2.8.
-If you do not want to receive Admin Notifications you can disable those on the form.
-If you would like to disable notifications globally for forms which are attached to a product you can use the following snippet in your functions.php file or elsewhere you can add custom code as follows:
+Gravity Forms will not send notifications you have configured once the order is completed.
+This is a recent change as of version 3.3.
+If you want to receive Admin Notifications you can enable those when configuring the form options on your WooCommerce product.

 Why do my forms redirect to a page URL that ends with /:/? ↑ Back to top